 The research unit has a high interest in creating equal opportunities.
 Assuming equal qualification, preference will therefore be given to underrepresented groups.

 We furthermore offer a limited number of stipends to students with limited financing.
+The exact number and the amount granted will, however, depend on the needs of potential participants and will be determined at the conclusion of the application phase only.
 To apply for a stipend, please also prepare and submit a letter (pdf) no longer than one page, explaining your financial situation.

-The deadline for application is 31 January 2018.
+The extended deadline for application is 28 February 2018.

 ... will be released as soon as possible.